 Moving from SQL Source Control to Flyway Desktop

 Please let us know if you have any questions/concerns about this transition.
-Flyway Desktop should feel familiar to SQL Source Control users since it captures the DDL create script for each object and allows you to version control these changes in Git.
-We have also created a capability to Import existing SQL Source Control projects to hopefully make this transition as easy as possible.
+Flyway Desktop should feel familiar to SQL Source Control users since it captures the DDL create script for each object and allows you to version control these changes in Git .
+You can also import your existing SQL Source Control projects to Flyway and keep all your Git history.

-Learn more about about Flyway Desktop by watching this 6.5 minute video for a quick overview.
+Learn more about Flyway Desktop by watching this 6.5 minute video for a quick overview.

 Flyway Desktop is a standalone tool since it supports over 50 different databases.
 It integrates directly with Git version control systems.
 If you are using another version control system (VCS), we still recommend trying Flyway Desktop, but you'll need to use your own VCS cmdline or VCS tool for any version control operations that you need to perform.

-Before making the transition to Flyway, there are a few options to try it out:
+Before making the move to Redgate Flyway Enterprise, there are a few options to try it out:

 What's next?